American Made (film): Plot

-In 1978, Baton Rouge pilot Barry Seal, who flies commercial jets for TWA, is recruited by a CIA case officer calling himself Monty Schafer.
-He asks Seal, who has been smuggling Cuban cigars into the country via Canada, to fly clandestine reconnaissance missions for the CIA over Central America using a small, fast, twin-engine Piper Smith Aerostar 600, outfitted with sophisticated aerial surveillance cameras.
-Seal tells his wife, Lucy, he's still with TWA.
+In 1978, Baton Rouge pilot Barry Seal, who flies commercial jets for TWA, is recruited by CIA case officer Monty Schafer.
+He asks Seal, who has been smuggling Cuban cigars into the country to make a little money, to fly reconnaissance missions over Central America using an Aerostar 600, outfitted with aerial surveillance cameras.
+Seal accepts the job, but hides it from his wife, Lucy.

-In the 1980s, Schafer asks Seal to start acting as a courier between the CIA and General Noriega in Panama.
-During a mission, the Medellín Cartel picks Seal up and asks him to fly cocaine on his return flights to the United States.
-Seal accepts and starts flying the cartel's cocaine to Louisiana, delivering the drugs via airdrop in the countryside instead of landing at an airport.
+In the 1980s, Schafer asks Seal to act as a courier between the CIA and General Noriega in Panama.
+During a mission, the Medellín Cartel picks Seal up and asks him to fly cocaine on his return flights to the US.
+Seal accepts and flies the cartel's cocaine to Louisiana, airdropping the drug in the countryside.

 The CIA turns a blind eye to the drug smuggling, but the DEA tracks Seal down.
-To avoid the authorities, Seal and his family must relocate to the remote town of Mena, Arkansas, and his wife comes to accept the wealth generated by his new life.
-The small town gradually becomes wealthy as the hub of U.S. cocaine trafficking.
+To avoid the authorities, Seal and his family relocate to Mena, Arkansas and his wife comes to accept the wealth generated by his side job.
+The small town becomes wealthy as the hub of US cocaine trafficking.

-Later, Schafer asks Seal to run guns to the Nicaraguan Contras based in Honduras.
-Seal realizes that the Contras are not serious about the war and just want to get rich and he starts trading the guns to the cartel.
+Later, Schafer asks Seal to run guns to the Nicaraguan Contras in Honduras.
+Realizing the Contras are not serious about the war and just want to get rich, Seal starts trading the guns to the cartel.
 The CIA sets up a Contra training base in Mena and Seal flies the Contras in, but many of them escape as soon as they arrive.